salernolabs/rescuegroups/doc/request/Colonies/readme.md

 #### ::setLocationState

-Sets locationState field with a value of type province.
+Sets locationState field with a value of type string.

-    $query->setLocationState(province);
+    $query->setLocationState(string);

 #### ::setLocationPostalcode